accidentalrebel/accidentalrebel.com/content/ioli-crackme-0x03.md

 ![ioli-crackme-0x03-03]({attach}/images/ioli-crackme-0x03-03.png)

 If we look at the input that the function takes we will find out that the strings that are being passed from the `_test` function are `Lqydolg#Sdvvzrug$` and `Sdvvzrug#RN$$$#=,` for the *failure* and *success* messages, respectively.
 This tells us that a cipher is applied to these strings.
-What cipher it is using and how, is what we'll be trying to find out.
+What cipher it is using is what we'll be trying to find out.

 # Discovering the cipher